Meduza (website): History

 In 2019, Meduza started the English podcast The Naked Pravda, which highlights how Meduza's top reporting intersects with the wider research and expertise that exists about Russia.

 In May 2022, Helsingin Sanomat started publishing individual Meduza articles translated in Finnish.

 In February 2023, Timchenko's iPhone was targeted with Pegasus spyware.
 The attack occurred a day before a conference of exiled independent Russian media that was held in Berlin and which Timchenko attended; her phone could have been used to eavesdrop on the journalists' conversations during the conference.
 This attack is the first confirmed instance of Pegasus being used against a Russian journalist.
 It is unclear which state carried out the attack.
 Several employees of other independent Russian outlets, Current Time TV and Novaya Gazeta, received notifications from Apple that "state-sponsored attackers" may have attacked their phones as well.

+From 26 April to 6 July 2025 in Berlin, Kunstraum Kreuzberg/Bethanien hosted No (Nein), curated by Meduza, consisting of an art exhibition by 13 invited international artists (anonymous artist, Aleksey Dubinsky, Alexander Gronsky, Semyon Khanin, Gülsün Karamustafa, Stine Marie Jacobsen, Teobaldo Lagos Preller, Cristina Lucas, Pavel Otdelnov, Sergei Prokofiev, Fernando Sánchez Castillo, SUPERFLEX, Pilvi Takala, and Alisa Yoffe) and a specifically commissioned video documentary presentation chronicling the last ten years of Meduza.
+The documentary was directed by exiled Russian playwright Mikhail Durnenkov and featured interviews of Meduza contributors (Taisia Bekbulatova, Elena Kostyuchenko, Svetlana Reiter Lilia Yapparova, Zhenia Berezhna, Anton Dolin, Alexander Gronsky, Ivan Kolpakov, Galina Timchenko, and others) with support from Helsingin Sanomat Foundation, Fritt Ord Foundation, Stichting Editors Choice, JX Fund, Network of Exiled Media Outlets, and Committee to Protect Journalists.

 Funding

-In February 2025 it was reported that Meduza was sponsored by USAID: "Meduza, which had received roughly 15 percent of its annual budget from programs funded by the U.S. government, has been thrust into a financial crisis after the Trump administration abruptly stopped all foreign assistance from the United States Agency for International Development and other federal agencies this month".
-This forced Meduza to start a campaign to attract more financial supporters.
+Meduza sources its funding from crowdfunding and international organizations.
+In September 2025, Meduza released an appeal for donations, citing the criminalization of Meduza by the government of Russia (ending advertising and donations from Russian sources), and the demise of foreign assistance from USAID.
+About 15% of Meduza's annual budget came from programs funded by the US government, until foreign assistance was cut off in February 2025.